anristepanian/Build-a-Data-Mart-in-SQL/Conception_phase/README.md

 tation later and will lead, in the worst case, to a useless database.

 # Summary
 In this phase, I have designed a comprehensive database schema based on the "Airbnb" system.
-The main goal is to create a database structure that represents the "Airbnb" platform and its functionalities, keeping in mind that users have multiple roles, while roles have multiple functions, such as hosts who rent out accommodation, guests who book accommodation, and administrators who verify users and their bookings.
+The main goal is to create a database structure that represents the "Airbnb" platform and its functionalities, keeping in mind that users have multiple roles, while roles have multiple functions, such as hosts who rent out accommodation, guests who book accommodation, and administrators who verify users and their bookings.<br><br>
 The existing problem revolves around the absence of a structured and well-defined database schema for the “Airbnb” system.
 The lack of a standardized database makes it difficult to efficiently manage user data, bookings, payments, system revenue, and other essential functions.
 This can result in errors, security vulnerabilities, and a lack of scalability.

 # Solution Approaches